tin2tin/Pallaidium/README.md

 It needs 20 GB of VRAM to run, this and impossible download times, makes me give up this project for now.

-Dunno if this is actually working, I'm still in the process of downloading the 12 GB models...

 ## How to install
-Run Blender as Administrator and open the system console before clicking the Generate Movie button, so you can see how it is progressing the module installation.
-It'll take a lot of time, since it is a 12GB download.
+Run Blender as Administrator and open the system console(Blender system console processsing can be stopped with Ctrl + C) before clicking the Generate Movie button, so you can see how it is progressing the module installation.
+It'll take a lot of time, since it is a huge and slow download.

 If some additional python modules are missing, write about it here(so I can add them), and use the Blender PIP add-on to manually install the missing modules: https://github.com/amb/blender_pip

 Alternative download for the weighted set which needs 20 GB of VRAM to run: https://modelscope.cn/models/damo/text-to-video-synthesis/files

-Here's a pruned weighted set which should be able to run on 6GB VRAM: https://huggingface.co/kabachuha/modelscope-damo-text2video-pruned-weights/tree/main
+Or a pruned weighted set which should be able to run on 6GB VRAM: https://huggingface.co/kabachuha/modelscope-damo-text2video-pruned-weights/tree/main

-Btw. the Blender system console processsing can be stopped with Ctrl + C
+The downloaded models should be placen in this folder: C:\Users\Your_user_name\AppData\Roaming\Blender Foundation\Blender\3.4\scripts\addons\text_to_video-main\model

 ## Location